WalletScrutiny/WalletScrutinyCom/_hardware/hodllabs.vault.e.md

 - Micro USB cable
 - Box

 Based on the video above, the device appears to have a display and a joystick button.
 It also has a Type-C jack and a micro USB port.
 The device can connect to a computer or a mobile device.
-It's form factor is very like that of {% include walletLink.html wallet='hardware/ledgerNanoS' verdict='true' %}.
+It's form factor is very much like that of {% include walletLink.html wallet='hardware/ledgerNanoS' verdict='true' %}.

 Hodllabs claims the project is Open Source but we [weren't able to find any repository](https://github.com/orgs/hodllabs/repositories) to corroborate this.
 We asked for [more details](https://twitter.com/BitcoinWalletz/status/1526404072332398592) on Twitter.
 Hodllabs' Twitter account started posting sometime in August 2019.
 The [first blog post](https://hodllabs.io/blog.html) was also made during that time.